The Old Eagle Inn.

 To read the history of the Old Eagle Inn Click here.

 The Old Eagle Inn was founded at leased 1818, as there was a gas bill in the old premises with that date on it.
-In the early years of the Eagle a Mr Wallace was proprietor followed by a Mr Tulloch, the licence was them transfered to his son.
+In the early years of the Eagle a Mr Wallace was proprietor followed by a Mr Tulloch, the licence was them transferred to his son.
 Edward McLaughlin took the inn over in 1879.

 The original Old Eagle Inn, in Maxwell Street, with James Fraser as landlord, was a favourite resort of the nobility and gentry.
 In 1816 a rider called on Fraser to hire "a horse the length of Paisley," but Fraser retorted he "had some long horses but none so long as that."
 The upshot was that the rider came to grief outside the city, the horse having to be destroyed, and the damage came "to the length of £18."